datalad-handbook/book/docs/basics/101-105-install.rst

 This shows you how much data of the total data is present locally.
 With one file, it is only a fraction of the total size.

-Lets ``get`` a few more recordings, just because it was so mesmerizing to watch DataLad's fancy progress bars.
+Let's ``get`` a few more recordings, just because it was so mesmerizing to watch DataLad's fancy progress bars.

 .. runrecord:: _examples/DL-101-105-109